statsd/statsd/README.md

 Where `$KEY` is the key you stats key you specify when sending to statsd, and `$PCT` is the percentile threshold.

+If `config.histogram` is set to a non-zero array, statsd will also maintain frequencies for each bin as specified by the (non-inclusive) upper limits in the array. (`'inf'` can be used to denote infinity, which is highly recommended, as high outliers will not be accounted for if your last upper limit is too low). a lower limit of 0 is assumed.

 Sampling
 --------